-Qantas reward seat bookings are never “free”, because in addition to the points cost you always need to fork out cash to cover taxes and “fees”, which can easily add up to hundreds of dollars.
+Qantas reward seat bookings are never “free” since you always need to fork out cash to cover government taxes and the “fees” imposed by airlines and airports, which can easily add up to hundreds of dollars.

-While these costs are unavoidable, they can vary quite a bit depending on the airline and route, which means there are ways to minimise them.
+While these costs are unavoidable, they do vary depending on the airline and route you’re flying, which means it’s possible to minimise them by comparing your options.

-Another factor to consider in minimising costs is the airport(s) you’re flying out from.
+Another factor to consider is the city you’re flying from.
 In some parts of the world – especially Europe – there can be a significant difference in the taxes and fees levied.

 If you have a choice of airlines or departure cities, it pays to compare your options.
-You could easily save hundreds of dollars in fees – money that could go instead towards other trip costs.
+You could easily save hundreds of dollars in fees, which is money that could go towards other costs on your trip.

-You can view the taxes and fees on Qantas’ website by doing a flight search, selecting a flight and clicking “continue” to begin the booking process.
+To view the applicable taxes and fees, you need to do a flight search on Qantas’ site, select a flight and then click “continue” to begin the booking process.

 To get tips like this delivered straight to your inbox, subscribe to our newsletter: